Hainault Forest

 Thaumetopoea processionea

-Contact with hairs of Oak Processionary caterpillars can cause severe, occasionally life-threatening, symptoms.
-However, adults do not pose the same health problems.
-Adults fly from July until September.
+Contact with the hairs of Oak Processionary caterpillars can lead to serious, potentially life-threatening symptoms.
+In contrast, the adult moths do not present the same health risks.
+Adults are active from July to September.

 #